cqhtyi/vpnd-openwrt/README.md

 4. **Click Run button of vpnd upgrade in luci-app-commands then show me a error: Could not lock /var/lock/opkg.lock: Resource temporarily unavailable.**
    Try again later.
 If this error message persists please reboot your router.

+5. **An error when installing: But that file is already provided by package * dnsmasq.**
+   Remove dnsmasq package first.
+(Don't stop dnsmasq service)